anshikabajpai23/anshikabajpai23.github.io/_pages/about.md

   - /about.html
 ---

 I'm Anshika Bajpai, where data science meets software engineering, and the possibilities are endless.
-I am currently pursuing my masters in Data Science at Indiana University Bloomington, United States.
-I have worked as a Senior Software Engineer at Optum, UnitedHealth Group and Machine learning scientist Intern at Taiyo.ai.
-I completed my Bachelor of Technology with honors in the field of Computer Science and Engineering, from Jaypee Institute of Information Technology, India.
+With a foundation in Computer Science and Engineering from Jaypee Institute of Information Technology, I’ve navigated the worlds of software development and machine learning  from shaping large-scale systems as a Senior Software Engineer at Optum, to advancing AI research as a Machine Learning Scientist Intern at Taiyo LLC.
+Now pursuing my Master’s in Data Science at Indiana University Bloomington, I bring a forward-thinking approach to solving complex problems, recently contributing as a Machine Learning Engineer Intern at Palo Alto Networks and publishing research in leading venues.
+My mission: build systems that don’t just work  they inspire, adapt, and create lasting impact.

 KEY ATTRIBUTES